janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## Louis Dion - ABI’s for dummies

 ## J.F.
 Bastian - Deprecation of volatile

+This was a really good talk on the history and future of volatile

 ## Tony Van Eerd - Objects vs Values